 - A. Permittee shall notify the District within 30 days of any change in service area boundary that results in a change in demand that affects its permitted allocation.
 The allocation shall be modified to effectuate such change. - B. Permittee shall implement the wellfield operating plan submitted in support of the permit application, as described in the District staff report. - C. Permittee shall implement the following wellfield operating plan: - D. Permittee shall determine unaccounted-for distribution system losses.
 Losses shall be determined for the entire distribution system on a monthly basis.
 Permittee shall define the manner in which unaccounted-for losses are calculated.
 Data collection shall begin within six months of Permit issuance.
 Reporting shall be submitted to the District on a yearly basis from the date of Permit issuance. - E. Permittee shall maintain an accurate flow meter at the intake of the water treatment plant for the purpose of measuring daily/monthly inflow of water.
 The monthly total inflow to the treatment plant shall be reported to the District quarterly. - F. Within two years of permit issuance, the Permittee shall submit a long-term water supply plan to the District for the purpose of assessing future water supply development activities within the water supply planning region.
 Prior to (board date + 1 year), the Permittee shall submit to the District an outline of the proposed plan.
-At a minimum, the plan shall address consideration by the Permittee of resource protection, water supply alternatives, plans for water shortages or wellfield failures, and conservation measures. - G. The following elements in the Water Conservation Plan required by Section 2.6.1 of the Basis of Review for Water Use Permit Applications within the South Florida Water Management District, must be implemented in accordance with the following approved implementation schedule: - For uses with an annual allocation greater than 10 MGD and a permit duration of 20 years, every five years from the date of permit issuance, the permittee shall submit a water use compliance report for review and approval by District Staff, which addresses the following:
+At a minimum, the plan shall address consideration by the Permittee of resource protection, water supply alternatives, plans for water shortages or wellfield failures, and conservation measures. - G. The following elements in the Water Conservation Plan required by Section 2.6.1 of the Basis of Review for Water Use Permit Applications within the South Florida Water Management District, must be implemented in accordance with the following approved implementation schedule: - H. For uses with an annual allocation greater than 10 MGD and a permit duration of 20 years, every ten years from the date of permit issuance, the permittee shall submit a water use compliance report for review and approval by District Staff to SFWMD at www.sfwmd.gov/ePermitting, or the Regulatory Support Bureau, MSC 9611, P.O.
+Box 24680, West Palm Beach, FL 33416-4680, which addresses the following:

-- The results of a water conservation audit that documents the efficiency of water use on the project site using data produced from an onsite evaluation conducted.
+- 1. and 2.
+No change. - The results of a water conservation audit that documents the efficiency of water use on the project site using data produced from an onsite evaluation conducted.
 In the event that the audit indicates additional water conservation is appropriate or the per capita use rate authorized in the permit is exceeded, the permittee shall propose and implement specific actions to reduce the water use to acceptable levels within timeframes proposed by the permittee and approved by the District. - 2.
 A comparison of the permitted allocation and the allocation that would apply to the project based on current District allocation rules and updated population and per capita use rates.
 In the event the permit allocation is greater than the allocation provided for under District rule, the permittee shall apply for a letter modification to reduce the allocation consistent with District rules and the updated population and per capita use rates to the extent they are considered by the District to be indicative of long term trends in the population and per capita use rates over the permit duration.
 In the event that the permit allocation is less than allowable under District rule, the permittee shall apply for a modification of the permit to increase the allocation if the permittee intends to utilize an additional allocation, or modify its operation to comply with the existing conditions of the permit.